alex-ilgayev/log4shell-dockerized/README.md

 This repository goal is to automate and construct the environment through a single click by using `docker-compose` and containers.
 This could be useful for:

-- Testing difference java version easily.
+- Testing different java version easily.
-- Testing different payloads without heavy setup.
+- Testing different payloads without constructing heavy setups.
 - Capturing easily the traffic for security protection measures.
+- More.

 The setup contains:

-- `vuln` - vulnarable code using log4j2
+- `vuln` - A vulnarable code using log4j2
 - `marshalsec` - An LDAP server serving the exploit to log4j JDNI request
-- `httpserver` - A simple python server serving the compiled exploit java class file
+- `http-server` - A simple python server serving the compiled exploit java class file

 Further explanation cab be reached here: https://www.lunasec.io/docs/blog/log4j-zero-day/